-Previous Florida Statutes governing the confidentiality of drug and alcohol treatment records (F.S.
-Section 397.053, and 396.112), were repealed in 1993 with the enactment of the “Hal S. Marchman Alcohol and Other Drug Services Act of 1993”, F.S.
+Medical records from drug and alcohol treatment are governed by the “Hal S. Marchman Alcohol and Other Drug Services Act” of 1993, F.S.
 Sections 397.301, et seq.
-This Act covers a long list of substance abuse health care services including services provided by hospitals licensed under Chapter 395, and physicians licensed under Chapter 458 (M.D.’s) or Chapter 459 (D.O.’s).
+The Act covers a long list of substance abuse health care services, including those provided by hospitals licensed under Chapter 395 and by physicians licensed under Chapter 458 (MDs) and Chapter 459 (DOs).

 a.
 To medical personnel in a medical emergency;

 b.
 To service provider personnel if the personnel need to know the information in order to carry out their duties;

 c.
 To the secretary of the Department of Health and Rehabilitative Services, or the secretary’s designee, for scientific research after deletion of the patient’s name and other identifying information;

 d.
 For performing an audit or evaluation on behalf of a federal, state, or local government agency or third party payer and without disclosing any names or identifying information;

 e.
 Upon court order based on application showing good cause for disclosure, after the court has examined whether the public interest and need for disclosure outweigh the potential injury to the individual and the service provider.